robalexclark/SilveR/README.md

 1) Finialise setup process on linux and osx
 2) Refactor validation classes and methods to standardise and remove any duplication
-3) Port to .net core 3.x and Blazor/razor components when these are released
+3) Port to Blazor/razor components
 4) Investigate further modules for development

 ## Contributing or Issues